AnuradhaCNC/AnuradhaCNC/README.md

 - 💞️ I’m looking to collaborate on environmental and sustaibability projects.
 - 📫 How to reach me anuradha.golasangi@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: An Avid Hiker, Cat mom to 4 beautiful cats..
+- ⚡ Fun fact: An Avid Hiker, Cat mom to 4 beautiful cats!

 <!---
 AnuradhaCNC/AnuradhaCNC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.